minakod/minakod.github.io/projects/myProject4.md

 I was assigned to create a login page, landing page, terms of use page, profile page, study session page, report page and admin pages as well as designing most of other pages.
 At first, I created each mock-up page and then connected to database (we used MongoDB collection in Meteor) to get a data.
 Moreover, some pages required getting two different collections such as from profiles and study session.
 It was one of the complicated functionality in this app.

 I enjoyed creating all those pages using [Semantic UI](http://semantic-ui.com) to design pages.
+I learned how to connect two or more different collections on one page and get specific fields from it.
+Also, this project required researching on our own to get a *cool* function.
+I looked up so many sites to make it function the app.
+I was able to improve not only programming skills but also how to work with teammates.

+For more information, visit our [GitHub](https://cram-colleague.github.io)